Iisang Dagat

-The song received a significant negative feedback from Filipinos for being perceived as a propaganda supporting the territorial claims of the People's Republic of China over the South China Sea.
+The song received a significant negative feedback from Filipinos for being perceived as a Chinese government propaganda supporting the territorial claims of the People's Republic of China over the South China Sea.
 By November 2020, its music video posted in YouTube has received over 222,000 dislikes.

 Lyrics

 Chinese Ambassador to the Philippines Huang Xilian wrote the lyrics for "Iisang Dagat".

 Recording

 "Iisang Dagat" was performed by Filipina Camarines Sur Vice Governor and singer Imelda Papin, Filipino-Chinese singer Jhonvid Bangayan, Chinese diplomat Xia Wenxin and Chinese actor Yu Bin (who had a role in the 2019 Chinese television series, The Untamed).
 For at least Papin's part, she was approached by the Chinese embassy to perform "Iisang Dagat".
 The song had Chinese and Filipino lyrics.

 Music video

 The music video for "Iisang Dagat" was jointly produced by the Chinese Embassy in the Philippines with Chinatown TV, and Guizhou Xinpai Media Company.
 The video was uploaded on YouTube in Chinatown TV's channel, as well as on Facebook.
 Universal Records Philippines was credited for being involved in the music video.
 However, the record label categorically stated they were not involved contrary to the credits on the music video.
 Universal Records, however, did mention that they were invited by Chinatown TV to help promote the song but the record label declined the offer.

 Statements supportive of China from various government officials including Philippine President Rodrigo Duterte, Foreign Secretary Teodoro Locsin Jr., Health Secretary Francisco Duque were also featured in the video.
 It also featured Chinese medical workers coming in to help with the anti-COVID-19 efforts in the Philippines.